ethereum/devp2p/caps/eth.md

     typed-tx = rlp(tx-type || tx-data)

 Transactions must be validated when they are received.
 Validity depends on the Ethereum chain state.
-While the encoding of typed transactions is opaque, it is assumed that the encoding of `tx-data` provides values for `nonce`, `gas-price`, `gas-limit`, and that the sender account of the transaction can be determined from the signature.
+The specific kind of validity this specification is concerned with is not whether the transaction can be executed successfully by the EVM, but only whether it is acceptable for temporary storage in the local pool and for exchange with other peers.

-Transactions must be validated according to these rules:
+Transactions must be validated according to the rules below.
+While the encoding of typed transactions is opaque, it is assumed that their `tx-data` provides values for `nonce`, `gas-price`, `gas-limit`, and that the sender account of the transaction can be determined from their signature.

-- If the transaction is typed, the `tx-type` must be one of the types considered acceptable at the current block height.
+- If the transaction is typed, the `tx-type` must be known to the implementation.
+Defined transaction types may be considered valid even before they become acceptable for inclusion in a block.
+Implementations should disconnect peers sending transactions of unknown type.
 - The signature (`V`, `R`, `S` values) must be valid according to the signature schemes supported by the chain.
-At this time, the two schemes in active use are the basic 'Homestead' scheme where `V`, `R`, `S` are simply the components of a secp256k1 signature; and the [EIP-155] scheme, where the signature values include a 'chain ID' to prevent replay of the transaction on a different chain.
+For typed transactions, signature handling is defined by the EIP introducing the type.
+For legacy transactions, the two schemes in active use are the basic 'Homestead' scheme and the [EIP-155] scheme.
 - The `gas-limit` must cover the 'intrinsic gas' of the transaction, i.e. the base fee and fee for the data size.
 - The sender account of the transaction, which is derived from the signature, must have